schneiderelectricsystemsitaly/bt-seneca-msc/README.md

 There are 4 operations available:
 ```
-await MSC.MeterPair(); // bool - Pair to bluetooth
+await MSC.Pair(); // bool - Pair to bluetooth
-await MSC.MeterStop(); // bool - Disconnect the bluetooth and stops the polling
+await MSC.Stop(); // bool - Disconnect the bluetooth and stops the polling
-await MSC.MeterExecute(MSC.Command); // bool - Execute command.
+await MSC.Execute(MSC.Command); // bool - Execute command.
 If the device is not paired, an attempt will be made.
-await MSC.MeterState(); // APIState - Get the current state
+await MSC.GetState(); // array - Get the current state
 ```
 ### Connecting to the meter

-* Call MSC.MeterPair() while handling a user gesture in the browser (i.e. button-click)
+* Call MSC.Pair() while handling a user gesture in the browser (i.e. button-click)
 ```
- var result = await MSC.MeterPair(); // true when connection has been established
+ var result = await MSC.Pair(); // true when connection has been established
 ```
 * A dialog will be shown to the user of devices with bluetooth name beginning with MSC
 * After pairing, the required bluetooth interfaces for Modbus RTU read and write will be established.